joerx/vagrant-lampp/README.md

 -------------------

 The box will set up the document root for the web servers default vhost and a MySQL database for the project automatically.
-It will do this based on a variable called SITE_NAME.
+It will do this based on an internal variable SITE_NAME.
 The SITE_NAME will be the base name of the parent of the folder the Vagrant file is located in.
 This can be overridden using the environment variable V_SITE_NAME.

-Given the directory structure below, SITE_NAME would be set to 'my_project'.
+Assuming you add this to a project called 'my_project', and given the directory structure below, SITE_NAME would be set to 'my_project'.

 ````
 .